replabjohn/fictionalia/markov_source/raw/README.txt

 	data\film-tv\Westworld_quotes.json (quotes from the TV show Westworld) data\words\us_president_quotes.json (quotes from US presidents)

-- 'pqf2.txt', which is a heavily-edited version of the The Pratchett Quote File v6.0.
+- 'pqf2.txt', which is a heavily-edited version of the Pratchett Quote File v6.0.
 	Original is available from https://www.lspace.org/books/pqf/index.html.

 - 'da_quotes.txt', which is an edited list of quotes from Douglas Adams.